-H-P offers three distinct programs within the bachelor's and master's degrees, one doctoral degree, and more than 30 undergraduate and graduate certificates in order to meet the future challenges of this strategic security industry.
-The bachelor's programs introduce the student to the concepts and increases the student's knowledge in intelligence, counterterrorism, and protection.
-These programs emphasize professionalism, proactive strategies, a thorough understanding of the dynamics of the program area and a high-level development of skills in intelligence, counterterrorism, and protection.
+H-PSSS offers an associate's degree, five distinct programs within the bachelor's, three within the master's, one doctoral degree, and more than 40 undergraduate and graduate certificates in order to meet the future challenges of this strategic security industry.
+These programs emphasize professionalism, proactive strategies, a thorough understanding of the dynamics of the program area and a high-level development of skills in criminal justice, intelligence, counterterrorism, protection, and nuclear enterprise security.